Internal Medicine Residency

 A Master's degree program to run concurrently with the residency

-is optional; residents wishing to pursue a PhD program are strongly
+part of this program.
+Residents wishing to pursue a PhD program are

-advised to consider a consecutive type of program (e.g., PhD
+strongly advised to consider a consecutive type of program (e.g.,

-followed by a residency or vice versa).
-A resident who wishes to
+PhD followed by a residency or vice versa).
+A resident who wishes

-pursue a degree should discuss available options with the Program
+to pursue a degree should discuss available options with the

-Director for the medicine residency (Dr. Audrey Cook).
+Program Director for the medicine residency (Dr. Audrey Cook firstname.lastname@example.org).